Dobiasd/frugally-deep/README.md

 frugally-deep
 =============

+**is just a bunch of random code, indended for my personal learning pleasure.**

+The goal is that someday the following things will be true:

+**frugally-deep**

 * **is a very simplistic deep learning framework written in C++.**
 * supports the creation and training of convolutional neural networks.
 * is a header-only library.